 16th Avenue Tiled Steps & Grandview Park

-There are two parts to this trek: first, climb the magical mosaic tiled steps; then continue up to Grandview Park with it’s amazing 360-degree views.
+There are two parts to this trek: first, climb the wonderfully creative mosaic tiled steps; then continue up the hill to Grandview Park with it’s amazing 360-degree views.
 The steps and the park are each worth the journey.
 Combining them into one outing make this a really special hike.

-At 925-feet high, Mt.
+At 938-feet high, Mt.
 Davidson is the highest natural point in San Francisco, and for some of us, that’s reason enough to hike to the top.
 But there’s more.
-The trail wanders through a really pleasant wooded area, and at the top you’re treated to sweeping views of the city and a 103-foot concrete cross with an interesting history.
+The trail wanders uphill through a really pleasant cypress and eucalyptus wooded area, and at the top you’re treated to sweeping views of the city and a 103-foot concrete cross with an interesting history.

 Mountain Lake Trail

 Mountain Lake Trail is one of several trails in Presidio National Park.
 It’s one of my favorites because there’s so much to see along the way.

 Location: on the southern edge of Presidio National park between Broadway Gate and Baker Beach.